 In 2012, the SEC adopted rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act to improve transparency and accountability concerning the supply of certain minerals, known as "conflict minerals", originating from the Democratic Republic of Congo and adjoining countries.
 These rules could adversely affect the sourcing, availability and pricing of such minerals if they are found to be used in the manufacture of our products, as the number of suppliers who provide conflict-free minerals may be limited.
 In addition, we have incurred and expect to incur additional costs to comply with the disclosure requirements, including costs related to determining the source of any of the relevant minerals and metals used in our products.
 In addition to the SEC regulation, the European Union adopted new requirements for European Union importers of conflict minerals, which went into effect on January 1, 2021, and that may impact and increase the cost of our conflict minerals compliance program.
 The Company's supply chain is complex.
-As a result, we have encountered and continue to expect significant difficulty in determining the country of origin or the source and chain of custody for all "conflict minerals" used in our products and disclosing that our products are "conflict free" (meaning that they do not contain "conflict minerals" that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo or an adjoining country).
+As a result, we have encountered and continue to expect significant difficulty in determining the country of origin or the source and chain of custody for all "conflict minerals" used in our products are "conflict free" (meaning that they do not contain "conflict minerals" that directly or indirectly finance or benefit armed groups in the Democratic Republic of the Congo or an adjoining country).
 We may face reputational challenges from customers, investors or others if we are unable to verify the origins for all "conflict minerals" used in our products.
-In such event, we may also face difficulties in satisfying customers who may require that all of the components of our products be certified as conflict mineral free.
+In such event, we may also face difficulties in satisfying customers who may require that all of the components of our products be certified as conflict minerals" used in our products.
+In such event, we may also face difficulties in satisfying customers who may require that all of the components of our products be certified as conflict minerals free.